Steve Upton Dip. Couns. Registered MBACP

 - MKSCB Safeguarding Training

-I have been a lecturer in Counselling at a Further Education College and I have also worked at MIND as a volunteer counsellor.
+I have been a lecturer in Counselling at a Further Education College and I have also worked at MIND as a volunteer counsellor. i also deliver training on counselling skills for primary schools for Minds Ahead.
 In addition, having over 30 years’ experience as a teacher and headteacher, I have a particular insight and understanding of the specific pressures of working in education and so I am well placed to support clients in this field.

 I am a Registered Member of the British Association of Counselling and Psychotherapy (BACP) and adhere to their code of ethics to ensure safe and ethical practice.